CommonGateway/PetStore/README.md

 - Create a workspace or use a existing one.
 - Navigate to projects in the top navigation or go to yourworkspacename.stoplight.io/admin/projects.
 - Create a new project with the `New Project` button in the top right corner.
-- To edit an already existing API and you have the OpenAPI file for that API, you can choose to `Import OpenAPI file`.
+- To edit an already existing Open API Specification and you have that file, you can choose to `Import OpenAPI file`.
 - Go to `Overview`, find `Servers` and make sure there is 1 server with value `http://localhost/api`.
 - Firstly, you should create a model (object) which we can link to a path later.
 Right-click on 'Models' in the bottom left window and select 'New model'.
 Here you can define an object.
 - You can create paths (endpoints) by right-clicking on 'Paths' in the bottom left window and selecting 'New Path'.
 You can add multiple methods to your path by selecting one and pressing the + operation button.